 Custom Theme and Plugin Development

-All themes should ensure that the code they generate is valid HTML, and that the accessibility of the theme confirms to Web Content Accessibility Guidelines (Level AA) where appropriate.
+All themes and plugins should ensure that the code they generate is valid HTML, and that the accessibility of the theme or plugin output conforms to the Web Content Accessibility Guidelines (Version 2.1, Level AA).

 Themes should employ a responsive design methodology to ensure the site works well on all target devices, and use progressive enhancement in any scripting to emphasise accessibility.
-Themes should support the latest 3 versions of all major browsers, including partial support for Internet Explorer version 8 (content should be accessible using this browser, although some enhanced features may not be present).
+Themes should support the latest version of all major browsers.

-Most of the sites in the service run on a platform which provides PHP version 5.6.
-Care should be taken by theme and plugin developers not to use language features which require PHP 7 or greater.
+Most of the sites in the service run on a platform which provides PHP version 7.3.
+Care should be taken by theme and plugin developers not to use language features which are deprecated in PHP7.

 Themes and Plugins which are downloaded and used from the repositories at wordpress.org are always updated as soon as the new versions become available.
 Care should be taken to minimise the risk of any unexpected behaviour as a result of an update, especially if the theme is being developed as a child theme of a freely available theme, or if the theme relies on the behaviour of a freely available plugin.